 The Housing Justice Project (HJP) is a homelessness prevention program providing accessible, volunteer-based legal services to low-income, residential tenants facing eviction in King County.
-Legal assistance is provided through counsel and advice, negotiated settlements, limited representation at Show Cause hearings, trials and appeals; and/or referrals depending on tenants’ needs and financial eligibility.
+Legal assistance is provided through counsel and advice, negotiated settlements, limited representation at Show Cause hearings, and/or referrals depending on tenants’ needs and financial eligibility.

-Reports to: Managing Attorney, Housing Justice Project
+Reports to: Senior Staff Attorney, Housing Justice Project

-- Oversee and maintain quality of client advocacy by volunteers;
+- Oversee and maintain quality of client advocacy by volunteers

-- Assist HJP staff with case referral and management as needed;
+- Assist HJP staff with case referral and management as needed

-- Keep up with legislative and regulatory changes;
+- Keep up with legislative and regulatory changes

 Administrative and Supervisory:

-- Review and oversee data input in Legal Server data management system;
+- Review and oversee data input in Legal Server data management system

-- Prepare reports, data, articles, and communications both for internal and community distribution;
+- Prepare reports, data, articles, and communications both for internal and community distribution

 Outreach and Collaboration: